Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 As the $\arrLone$ sweeps from right to left, it advances the counter on Track 2.
 Thus, we replace the rule $\Dblank \arrLone \rightarrow \arrLone \blank$ with the following two rules for the left-moving pointer:

+where $\generic$ represent an arbitrary basis state for the Hilbert space for a particle and track.
 We will enforce constraints that a left-moving $1$-pointer should never be vertically aligned with a right pointer on Track $2$, so the first rule above applies only if $\generic$ is not $\arrR$.
 We will add a constraint to enforce that during a $1$-segment, the arrow on Track $2$ points right, so a right-moving $1$-pointer advances to the right as long as the state underneath it on Track $2$ is not $\arrL$:

 This rule replaces the generic rule $\arrRone \blank \rightarrow \Dblank \arrRone$ shown above.

 The $1$-pointers continue to shuttle back and forth until the $\arrR$ on Track $2$ reaches the right end of the chain, so we have the transitions: